 Or write or read or watch FFM porn.

-And just for the record Poirot, I haven't spent as much money as I've made yet, so money still is flowing towards me.
+And just for the record Nancy Drew, I haven't spent as much money as I've made yet, so money still is flowing towards me.
 I just happen to reinvest it since, like most writers, I have to have a day job to make ends meet.

 The problem with this One True Way™bullshit made a little bit of sense back before the Internet.
 It was true back when there actually was only one true way.
 Twenty years ago if you were paying to be published, you really were being taken for a ride.
 But it's just not true anymore.